advanced-computer-lab-2023/Team-Caffeine-Clinic/README.md

 El7a2ny is born from the belief that healthcare interactions can be simplified and improved through innovative technology.
 Our motivation is to create a virtual clinic and pharmacy solution that seamlessly connects clinics, doctors, pharmacists, and patients.
 By automating processes, enhancing accessibility, and fostering efficient communication, El7a2ny aims to revolutionize the healthcare experience.
 Our dedication stems from the desire to make a positive impact on the lives of individuals seeking medical care, and we are driven to create a solution that sets a new standard in healthcare technology.

 ## Build Status
+- No Video Calls between Patient and Doctor
 ## Code Style

 ## Tech/Framework Used